dooinn/week6-miniproject-loan/README.md

     - 5-4.
 Model Building - Logistic Regression
     - 5-5.
 Model Validation - Confusion Matrix

 *In this document, I present a summary of the key insights derived from the EDA and Logistic Regression model for loan approval prediction.
 Additionally, I provide the model's score and validation results using a Confusion Matrix.
-For more detailed code snippets and analysis, please refer to the "laon.ipynb" file.*
+For more detailed code snippets and analysis, please refer to the "loan.ipynb" file.*